Eaponte24/ReadMe-Generator-/Develop/README.md

 - [License](#license)

 ## Description
-gsag
+sa

 ## Installation
-sa
+fa

 ## Usage
-gag
+fsa

 ## How to Contribute
-agw
+f

 ## Tests
-as
+a

 ## Questions
-gsa

-ghas
+If you have any questions feel free to either contact me on my Github at f or you can also email me at saf.

 ## License
-This is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
+This is licensed under the [ISC](https://choosealicense.com/licenses/isc/) license.